Neaj-Morshad-101/ekspose/README.md

 # ekspose
-This custom controller (ekspose) exposes any deployment by creating service and ingress.
+This custom controller (ekspose) exposes your deployment by creating service and ingress.

 I have followed this video series to create this controller: